daniel1noble/ecoevo_1000/README.md

 - Gender - Use R package that determines likely gender of corrsponding author based on first name
 - Career stage of corresponding author? (first publication year)
 - Postprint / preprint needs to be established - binary (1 = preprint/0)
+- Taxa being studied
+- Discussion on the preprint?
 ### How to collect data from preprints?

 We will use a google form to collect releavnt data about each preprint.
 The form will be filled out by a each Hackathon participant for a subset of preprints.
 Training session.
 We will do a subset of preprints together to make sure we are all on the same page.